 I studied a BA Hons in Social Work and Welfare Studies at the University of Central Lancashire.
 I have worked at Roselyn House School since 2009, during this time my role has developed from a SEN Learning Support Mentor to more recently the Alternative Provision and Independence Support Co-Ordinator.
 Part of my role is to assess the students individual learning styles which translate across the Curriculum and match particular Vocational Programmes such as, college links, work placements and training programmes for young people.
 I also source therapeutic activities to suit particular individual needs, completing risk assessments for all placements/activities.
 I work closely with outside agencies and liaise with ASD families to help develop individualised learning programmes to suit all levels and needs.
 I have a varied work background that has given me experience in working with both adults and young people with learning disabilities who display challenging behaviour.
 I maintain positive relationships with the young people and have effective communication skills.

 Mr Somers is an IT Technician and an Individual Learning Mentor.
 After 20 years with the Veteran's Agency and Ministry of Defence he has extensive knowledge in IT Support and Web Design.
 He ensures that all the ICT equipment is up to date and maintains this website.
 His interests include supporting Fleetwood Town football club, Lancashire and England cricket,attending music gigs and listening to and playing music.

 Mr Dickinson has been at Roselyn House School since 2011.
-He is a Learning Support Mentor and has a background working with young people and adults with learning disabilities.
-He has a degree in Care Community & Citizenship which has given him an understanding of the difficulties students face.
+He is a Learning Support Mentor and wellbeing officer.
+He has a degree in Social policy which has given him an understanding of the difficulties students face.
 Mr Dickinson has the skills to help young people develop in confidence and to reach their own personal goals.
 He works out in the community on 1:1 session delivering life skills.
 Furthermore, he delivers food technology sessions in school allowing students to be familiar with food and healthy eating.
-His calm, supportive and empathetic approach makes him a successful 1:1 Mentor, where he displays positive communication and listening skills.
+His calm, supportive and empathetic approach makes him a successful, where he displays positive communication and listening skills.
 In addition, Mr Dickinson is a keen sportsman, He supports Blackburn Rovers FC and enjoys attending live sporting and music events.